stella3d/pubbable/README.md

 * which cocktails stay on the menu
 * how many cocktails the bar can have
 * how often cocktails can be changed

+## Metadata

+All strings are kept in metadata JSON files, not on-chain.
+This reduces gas costs & is convenient for building front ends.

+Files for both Bars and Cocktails have `name` & `image` fields.

+### Bars

+Bar tokens MAY optionally have an `ingredients` property, which is an array of strings, representing special ingredients they keep on hand.

+See the [example Bar metadata](./metadata/barMetadataExample.json) for more details.

+### Cocktails

+Cocktail NFTs MUST have an `ingredients` property which is an array of strings.

+See the [example Cocktail metadata](./metadata/cocktailMetadataExample.json) for more details.